 The Asus AC3100 comes with all the necessary bells and whistles that make a wireless card powerful.
-And unlike any of the aforementioned options on the list, it features four detachable external antennas, ensuring optimum signal stability and coverage.
-Plus, it offers impressive speeds of 2000Mbps on the 5 GHz network, while the 2.4GHz network offers a speed of 1000Mbps.
+And unlike any of the options above on the list, it features four detachable external antennas, ensuring optimum signal stability and coverage.
+Plus, it offers impressive speeds of 2000Mbps on the 5 GHz network, while the 2.4GHz network offers 1000Mbps.
 It also features R-SMA antenna ports that are compatible with several aftermarket antennas.

-If you want an all-inclusive PCIe Wifi card that offers impressive top-notch wifi connectivity, optimum performance, and stability and does not have any budget constraints, the Asus PCIe AC3100 is an excellent choice.
+Suppose you want an all-inclusive PCIe Wifi card that offers impressive top-notch wifi connectivity, optimum performance, and stability and does not have any budget constraints.
+In that case, the Asus PCIe AC3100 is an excellent choice.

-It is worth noting that the other aforementioned products are all great choices.
+It is worth noting that the other products mentioned above are all great choices.
 Just keep your requirements and needs in mind, and you will pick the one that is right for you.